zhuangwang93/Espresso/byteps/torch/examples/README.md

 The results of model training throughput with different systems are logged in model_log.
 The metrics are `images/sec` or `tokens/sec`.
-Check them after the completion of training.
+Check the logs after the completion of training.